max-mapper/javascript-for-cats/README.md

 Now that we have our sentence stored in a variable let's give that variable to something that will replace words!
 We call things that perform actions like this **functions** because, well, they serve a specific *function* (AKA purpose or action) for us.
 Calling them "actions" sounded weird I guess so they went with the word "function" instead.

 JavaScript has a function called `replace` that does exactly what we want!
-Functions take in any number of values (zero, one or many) and return either nothing (`undefined`) or exactly one value (functions can't return two or more values at a time &mdash; only a single value).
+Functions take in any number of values in their parentheses (zero, one or many) and return either nothing (`undefined`) or the changed string.
 The `replace` function is available to use on any strings and takes in two values: the characters to take out and the characters to swap in.
 It gets confusing to describe these things so here is a visual example:

 ![console](images/console-replace.gif)

 Notice how the value of `dogSentence` is the same even after we run `replace` on it?
-This is because `replace` (and most JavaScript functions for that matter) takes the variable or value that we give it and returns a **new value** instead of modifying the thing we passed in.
-Since we didn't store the new variable (there is no `=` on the left side of the replace function) it just printed out the return value in our console.
+This is because the `replace` function, (and most JavaScript functions for that matter) takes the value we give it and returns a **new value**, without modifying the value we passed in.
+Since we didn't store the result (there is no `=` on the left side of the replace function) it just printed out the return value in our console.

 ### <a id="standard-library" href="#standard-library">#</a> The "standard library"